 (*cue Hunger Games music*)

-But seriously now, I hope you get my drift.
-Surely there are far more underprivileged individuals than us like the poverty-sticken and whatnot; but right now, I’m writing this message to people like you and me who are at LEAST able to access the internet or technology — a vast area where we can gain a LOT of opportunities to uplift our life’s situation (like what I did where I gained a better job that’s not based on third-world pay standards).
+I hope you understand what I’m getting at.
+Surely there are far more underprivileged individuals than us like the poverty-sticken and whatnot; but right now, I’m writing this message to people like YOU and me who are at least able to access the internet or any piece of technology — a vast area where we can gain a LOT of opportunities to uplift our life’s situation (like what I did where I gained a better job that’s not based on third-world pay standards).

-So that fact alone should show you the reality that with such kind of ‘privilege’, you CAN already turn your life around.
-We really have it good so let’s use that collective privilege and make the most of it (and probably, as we advance to a better life, we can eventually help give back to communities or individuals who have it worse than we do and help them aspire for their own dreams too!)
+This fact alone should show you the reality that with such kind of ‘privilege’, you CAN already turn your life around.
+We really have it good so let’s use that collective privilege and make the most of it.
+And probably, as we advance to a better life, we can eventually help give back to communities or individuals who have it worse than we do and help them aspire for their own dreams too.

 Overall, just remember that no matter what your situation may be, your dreams and aspirations are always valid and possible to attain.
 You just have make it a priority, do everything in your power to make it happen, be artful and resourceful, and then above all: believe in all your struggle.
 Embrace it.
 Persevere.